gnussy/penis/README.md

 # Introduction

-PENI is a C++ library that provides a subscription-based API to allow clients to access commands from a prompt.
+PENIS is a C++ library that provides a subscription-based API to allow clients to access commands from a prompt.
 The library is a wrapper around the <termios.h> library, which controls keys, maintains a history, and provides auto-complete functionality to the user.

 # Features